CONDITIONS AND TREATMENTS

 Golf Injuries to the Foot and Ankle

 Although golf doesn’t involve running or jumping, injuries do occur to the foot and ankle.
-Golfers should be aware of the following risks:golf
+Golfers should be aware of the following risks:

 Lacrosse Injuries to the Foot and Ankle